usail-hkust/LLMTSCS/README.md

 Parameters are well-prepared, and you can run the code directly.

-- For axample, to run `Advanced-MPLight`:
+- For example, to run `Advanced-MPLight`:
 ```shell
 python run_advanced_mplight.py --dataset hangzhou \
                                --traffic_file anon_4_4_hangzhou_real.json \